Collapsibility of CAT(0) spaces: Basic notions

 \subsection{Discrete Morse theory, collapsibility and non-evasiveness}

 The \emph{face poset} $(C, \subseteq)$ of a polytopal complex $C$ is the set of nonempty faces of $C$, ordered with respect to inclusion.
 By $(\mathbb{R}, \le)$ we denote the poset of real numbers with the usual ordering.
-A \emph{discrete Morse function} is an order-preserving map $f$ from $(C, \subseteq)$ to $(\mathbb{R}, \le)$, such that the preimage $f^{-1}(r)$ of any number $r$ consists of at most $2$ elements.
-We also assume that whenever $f(\sigma) = f(\tau)$, one of $\sigma$ and $\tau$ is contained in the other.
+A \emph{discrete Morse function} is an order-preserving map $f$ from $(C, \subseteq)$ to $(\mathbb{R}, \le)$, such that the preimage $f^{-1}(r)$ of any number $r$ consists of either one element, or of two elements one contained in the other.
 A \emph{critical cell} of $C$ is a face at which $f$ is strictly increasing.

 The function $f$ induces a perfect matching on the non-critical cells: two cells are matched whenever they have identical image under $f$.
 This is called \emph{Morse matching}, and it is usually represented by a system of arrows: Whenever $\sigma \subsetneq \tau$ and $f(\sigma) = f(\tau)$, one draws an arrow from the barycenter of $\sigma$ to the barycenter of $\tau$.
 We consider two discrete Morse functions \emph{equivalent} if they induce the same Morse matching.
 Since any Morse matching pairs together faces of different dimensions, we can always represent a Morse matching by its associated partial function $\Theta$ from $ C$ to itself, defined on a subset of $C$ as follows: